Get Our Mobile App

 - Determine consequences of doing nothing in terms of economic and aviation system impacts

-“At the end of the day,” Atkins added, “this study should tell us what projects are needed at our state’s airports, determine how much they will cost and identify some practical ways to fund them.”
+“At the end of the day,” Atkins added, “this study should tell us what projects are needed at our state’s airports, determine how much they will cost and identify some practical solutions.”

-The airport investment study will kick off this spring with stakeholder meetings and conclude with the publication of a comprehensive report for future legislative sessions.
+The airport investment study will kick off late this fall with stakeholder meetings and conclude with the publication of a comprehensive report for future legislative sessions.